The Beurling and Malliavin Theorem in Several Dimensions: Introduction

 Note that even an easy consequence of Theorem~\ref{thmBM}, where the Lipschitz regularity of the function $\log(1/\omega)$ is replaced by its decay on the negative ray and its growth on the positive one has important applications for exponential systems.
 The main sources for this discussion are~\cite{redh} and~\cite{march}.

-We remind to the reader that the one-dimensional First Beurling and Malliavin Theorem (we shall further sometimes write ``BM Theorem'' instead of ``Beurling and Malliavin Theorem'' to save space) in the formulation of Theorem~\ref{thmBM} was used by Ph.
+We would like to remind to the reader that the one-dimensional First Beurling and Malliavin Theorem (we shall further sometimes write ``BM Theorem'' instead of ``Beurling and Malliavin Theorem'' to save space) in the formulation of Theorem~\ref{thmBM} was used by Ph.
 Tchami\-tchian for Beurling algebras, see~\cite{tcham}, by A. Beurling for the logarithmic transform of charges, see~\cite{havjor} and by J. Bourgain and S. Dyatlov for the fractal uncertainty principle, see~\cite{boudya}.
-However, we shall not be interested in any of these applications in the present paper.